hashicorp/terraform/website/source/docs/commands/init.html.markdown

 * `-reconfigure` - Reconfigure the backend, ignoring any saved configuration.

+* `-update-modules` - Update any existing downloaded modules for this configuration.

 ## Backend Config

 The `-backend-config` can take a path or `key=value` pair to specify additional